 Laboratory and sample receiving staff adhere to the following guidelines:

-• Turnaround time “starts” upon a sample being received by our staff, not when it is logged in or confirmed.
-Delays in turnaround time or confirmation may occur if paperwork is missing or incorrect.
+• Turnaround time starts upon a sample being received by our staff, not when it is logged in or confirmed.
+However, delays in turnaround time or confirmation may occur if paperwork is missing or incorrect.

-• Unless otherwise indicated, staff will follow instruction as stated on the lab request form as closely as possible.
+• Unless otherwise indicated, staff will follow instructions as stated on the lab request form as closely as possible.

 • In the case of damaged, missing, or incorrect media types, the customer will be notified of the discrepancy and the sample voided.

-• For media not manufactured by Assay Technology (cassettes/tubes/wipes/tabs): as lab blanks need to be analyzed at the same time as a sample to be applicable, a lab blank will be added to a batch when one is not apparently present.
-If you do not wish for a blank to be added or included a blank whose name is otherwise titled, please indicate so upon sample submission.
+• For media not manufactured by Assay Technology (cassettes/tubes/wipes/tabs): because blanks need to be analyzed at the same time as a sample to be applicable, a lab blank will be added to a batch when one is not apparently present.
+If you included a blank whose name is otherwise titled, please indicate so upon sample submission.
 Resulting analysis or media charges will be invoiced after analysis is completed.

-• “Extra” analytes selected on paperwork will be automatically processed regardless of the number of chemicals that were prepaid when originally ordered.
-Your chemical requests are not limited by your original purchase, and instruction on lab request forms are prioritized.
+• Extra analytes selected on the paperwork will be automatically processed regardless of the number of chemicals that were prepaid when originally ordered.
+Your chemical requests are not limited by your original purchase and instructions on lab request forms are prioritized.
 Analysis charges will be invoiced accordingly.

 To guarantee reporting time, ALL rush requests need to be confirmed and scheduled with our staff prior to our receiving the samples.
-Due to lab scheduling, sampling processing, analysis, and extraction methods there are times when a service may not be available.
+Due to lab scheduling, sample processing, analysis, and extraction methods, there are times when a service may not be available.
 To ensure your rush request is met please:

-• Have your samples arrive BEFORE 10:30am (priority delivery)
+• Have your samples arrive by 10:30am local time (priority delivery).

 Subcontracting to Outside Laboratories

-If we are unable to perform an analysis, but can contract another AIHA-LAP, LLC lab we will offer to do so.
+If we are unable to perform an analysis, but can contract another AIHA-LAP, LLC accredited lab, we will offer to do so.
 We require your permission to subcontract to outside sources.
-Please know that, aside from analysis fees, an additional handling charge of $35 will apply to each sample batch that is sent.
+Please know that, aside from analysis fees, an additional handling charge will apply to each sample batch that is sent.

 Subcontracting Between Assay Technology, Inc Laboratories

-Assay Technology, Inc operates two laboratories, AT Labs in California (AIHA-LAP, LLC 101728) and AT Labs in Ohio (AIHA-LAP, LLC 100903).
-The laboratories may subcontract the work to each other if necessary without further notice.
+Assay Technology, Inc. operates two laboratories, AT Labs in California (AIHA-LAP, LLC 101728) and AT Labs in Ohio (AIHA-LAP, LLC 100903).
+The laboratories may subcontract work to each other if necessary without further notice.
 On the confirmation of receipt and the final report, the testing laboratory will be noted.

 Invoicing and Service Charges

-Lab service billing is done after an analysis is completed.
-We ask that submitted samples have purchase order (PO) numbers, project name, or a credit card number for reference when invoiced.
+Lab service billing is done after an analysis has been completed.
+We ask that submitted samples have a purchase order (PO) number, project name, or a credit card number for reference when invoiced.

-Please note there is a minimum charge of $50.
+Please note that the minimum lab service charge is $50.
 Invoices that total under $50 will be charged the minimum.
 Invoices over $50 will be charged at true cost.